-- The employer and employee rights and responsibilities under employment law, including Disability Discrimination Act, Health & Safety and other relevant legislation - The importance of having employment rights and responsibilities - The organisational procedures for health & safety, including documentation - The organisational procedures for equality & diversity, including documentation - Sources of information and advice on employment rights and responsibilities, including access to Work and Additional Learning Support - Know factors that affect own organisation and occupation - The role played by own occupation within organisation and industry - Range of career pathways available - The types of representative body related to the industry, their main roles and responsibilities and their relevance to the industry - Sources of information and advice on own industry, occupation, training and career - Principles, policies and codes of practice used by own organisation and industry - Issues of public concern that affect own organisation and industry certification body as evidence.
+- The employer and employee rights and responsibilities under employment law, including Disability Discrimination Act, Health & Safety and other relevant legislation - The importance of having employment rights and responsibilities - The organisational procedures for health & safety, - including documentation The organisational procedures for equality & diversity, including documentation - Sources of information and advice on employment rights and responsibilities, including access to Work and Additional Learning Support - Know factors that affect own organisation and occupation - The role played by own occupation within - organisation and industry Range of career pathways available - The types of representative body related to the industry, their main roles and responsibilities and their relevance to the industry - Sources of information and advice on own industry, - occupation, training and career Principles, policies and - codes of practice used by own organisation and industry Issues of public concern that affect own organisation and industry

+The certificate for completion of the ERR requirement will be sent to the apprenticeship certification body as evidence.
 Apprentices will receive an individual certificate for the ERR element, as well as it being specified in the unit details for the competence based qualifications.